shashankpritam/shashankpritam.github.io/content/blog/simplicity/index.md

 ![HIV Infection](hiv.svg)

 These examples of simple sequence models demonstrate the power of abstraction and simplicity when modeling complex biological phenomena.
 Identifying the key agents and transitions enables mathematical analysis, computational implementation, and communication with diverse audiences.
 Beginning simple lays a robust and flexible foundation to build upon.

-### Simplicity is the Backbone of Robustness

-In this section, explain why simplicity is key to creating robust systems, using examples from nature, science, or your own field - computational biology.

 ## Information and Complexity Can Be Distracting and Inefficient